 I am a astrophysicists interested in constructing theoretical models of black hole accretion flows using plasma simulation and radiative transfer codes.
-From first of October 2020 I will start as a joint postdoctoral prize fellow at Columbia University and the Flatiron Institute in NY.
+I am a joint postdoctoral fellow at Columbia University and the Flatiron Institute in NY.

 I obtained my bachelor degree at Radboud University Nijmegen where I graduated Cum Laude.
 During my Bachelor thesis project I was supervised by prof. dr. A. Achterberg.